-The Global Education Office provides cell phones for all participants on this program.
+The Global Education Office will provide studnets with a small stipend for provides cell phones for all participants on this program.

 Landline Phones

 Most Italian host families will not allow lodgers to use the phone to call out unless they have a prepaid phone card, and sometimes not even then.
 Public phones in Italy accept credit cards and/or prepaid phone cards (this last being by far the most widely accepted means of payment).
 Even local calls are timed in Italy, though they are not expensive.
 Students have had difficulty in the past using prepaid cards bought in the U.S.; it is wise to wait and purchase your international prepaid card in Italy, as they are widely available and are inexpensive.